JoshMarino/gazebo_and_ros_control/README.md

 The launch file calls the node joint_positions_node, which will publish the desired position message to the Float64 topic.
 It also includes the ros_control launch file to load the joint_position_controllers controllers pluggin.

 3. Step three:
 Next we need to define a node that will publish the correct message to the Float64 topic which is interpreted by ros_control controller as a desired position.
-For the purpose of this project, we wanted all our joints to follow a sinusoidal motion $\varphi\colon X\to Y$, see Tag \ref{04FW}
+For the purpose of this project, we wanted all our joints to follow a sinusoidal motion sin \big(\frac{i}{100} ).
 ```
 #!/usr/bin/env python